Anthony Quinn: 1915–1936: Childhood, studies and early acting

+Career

 1936–1952: Beginnings in cinema

 After a short time performing on the stage, Quinn launched his film career performing character roles in the 1936 films The Plainsman (as a Cheyenne Indian after Custer's defeat with Gary Cooper), Parole (in which he made his debut), and The Milky Way, his first motion picture, although he was not credited.
 He played "ethnic" villains in Paramount films such as Dangerous to Know (1938) with Anna May Wong and Road to Morocco with Bing Crosby and Bob Hope, and played a more sympathetic Crazy Horse in They Died with Their Boots On with Errol Flynn.

 A breakthrough in his career occurred in 1941, when he received an offer to play a matador in the bullfighting-themed Blood and Sand with Tyrone Power and Rita Hayworth.
 In 1942, Quinn co-starred alongside Power in another critical and financial success, the swashbuckling adventure The Black Swan.
 In 1943, he had a role in the Oscar-nominated Western The Ox-Bow Incident.
 He co-starred in Sinbad the Sailor (1947) with Douglas Fairbanks, Jr. and Maureen O'Hara.

 By 1947, Quinn had appeared in more than 50 films and had played a variety of characters, including Indians, Mafia dons, Hawaiian chiefs, Filipino freedom fighters, Chinese guerrillas, and Arab sheiks.
 He returned to the theater, replacing Marlon Brando as Stanley Kowalski in A Streetcar Named Desire on Broadway.
 In 1947, he became a naturalized citizen of the United States.

 He returned to Hollywood in the early 1950s, and was cast in a series of B-adventures such as Mask of the Avenger (1951).
 He solidified his position as one of Hollywood's premier actors in Elia Kazan's Viva Zapata!
 (1952), opposite Marlon Brando.
 Quinn's performance as Zapata's brother won him an Oscar for Best Supporting Actor while Brando lost the Oscar for Best Actor to Gary Cooper in High Noon.
 Quinn holds the distinction of being the first Mexican-American to win an Academy Award.